pteroctopus/faster.nvim/README.md

 computers and with different plugins.
 If your Neovim is slow even with faster.nvim that means that some other plugin or options is used that is not considered in faster.nvim.
-Resolution would be to find the offending plugin or option and configure a new feature that faster.nvim can use as explained bellow.
+Resolution would be to find the offending plugin or option and configure a new feature that faster.nvim can use as explained below.

 Bigfile opening speed: